Metaform/dataplane-signaling/docs/signaling.md

 - `PUSH` or `PULL` indicates whether the data transfer type is push or pull.
 The type is case-insensitive.
 - `RESPONSETYPE` is optional and indicates whether the data transfer type supports response messages.
 It is the same format as the `FORWARDTYPE`.

+Please note that the standardization of the transfer types is not in the scope of this specification.
+Every dataspace can define and document their own transfer types.

 ##### Authorization Object